Kerby Jean-Raymond & Adut Akech Make ‘Time 100 Next’

 Pyer Moss designer, Kerby Jean-Raymond may have taken himself off Business of Fashion's BoF 500 list but he did make Time's 100 Next, “a new list —part of an ongoing expansion of our flagship TIME 100 franchise— that spotlights 100 rising stars who are shaping the future of business, entertainment, sports, politics, science, health and more.”

-The list was released on Wednesday, naming Megan Thee Stallion for her “dexterous flow and lyrical mastery” (her knees, however, were not mentioned), Adut Akeach for “calling out racism and amplifying the stories of her fellow refugees,” and Jean-Raymond's “dedication to centering the Black American experience among others.”
+The list was released on Wednesday, naming Megan Thee Stallion for her “dexterous flow and lyrical mastery” (her knees, however, were not mentioned), Adut Akech for “calling out racism and amplifying the stories of her fellow refugees,” and Jean-Raymond's “dedication to centreing the Black American experience among others.”

 Advertisement